mark483/kite-multithreading-for-websocket/README.md

 This is a python client for kite trade using a set of REST-like APIs that expose many capabilities required to build a complete investment and trading platform.
 Execute orders in real time, stream live market data (WebSockets), and more.

+The project retrieves a list of 3000 instrument tokens which is the maximum allowed for a single connection.

+The client starts receiving ticks on the main thread which inserts them in a queue for worker threads to fetch from.

+Worker threads fetch responses from global queue and start performing analysis.

+The output is a list of top 10 traded stocks sorted by traded_price rocp and traded_value average.

 <!-- GETTING STARTED -->
 ## Getting Started